-In 2021 we continued screening potentially new opportunities for investment.
+In 2022 we continued screening potentially new opportunities for investment.
 The information included in our Investment Proposals (IPs) includes country specific risks and ratings from the Global Slavery Index and the US Trafficking Victims Protection Act classifications.
 Where available we add information on abuses from third-party reports as part of the risk assessment process.
 IPs are submitted to the Executive Committee prior to presenting them to the Board.
 IPs pertaining to new areas or new activities include an assessment of human rights and modern slavery risk as standard.

-In 2021 we included modern slavery clauses in all contracts where supply of personnel was involved and we continued to screen risks relating to our limited, operated activities in Mauritania and Egypt.
+In 2022 we continued the best practice introduced in previous years to include modern slavery clauses in all contracts where supply of personnel was involved and we continued to screen risks relating to our operated activities in the UK, Mauritania and Egypt.
 The key vulnerabilities are considered to arise from contractors we employ and their practices.
 At the beginning of tendering processes for all work we issued clear requirements, in internally produced Invitations to Tender (ITTs) including our Code of Ethics, policies and terms and conditions with specific clauses on modern slavery, to all relevant operational contractors.
 ITTs were accompanied by a due diligence questionnaire with modern slavery questions included and answers were assessed during tender evaluation.
 Global Master Service Agreements with existing key suppliers also include the same requirements.
 All material corporate service contracts continue to incorporate modern slavery clauses.